 The applicant is applying to amend the Proposed Land Use Designation from 'High Density Residential' to 'Commercial/Commercial Mixed-Use' in order to accommodate the proposed commercial uses.
 In commercial mixed-use areas, buildings with a floor area ratio of up to 3.0 for the residential portion of the building may be acceptable.
-The proposed development consists of a total Floor Area Ratio of 3.37 with the residential portion accounting for 3.21 in Floor Area Ratio.
+The proposed development consists of a total Floor Area Ratio of 3.52 with the residential portion accounting for 3.19 in Floor Area Ratio.
 Hence, this proposal is inconsistent with the acceptable density prescribed in the OCP.
 In order to achieve consistency with the OCP, the applicant is proposing to provide amenities through density bonusing for the benefit of the community.
 The amenities offered for the bonus density are as follows:

-- 8 Affordable Dwelling Units

-- 3 Special Needs Dwelling Units

-- Group daycare for children

-- Mass timber construction

-- Passive House certification for the proposed building

-- Right of way in the southeast corner to allow for privately owned publicly accessible open space

-- Right of way and public walkway between Constance Avenue and Nelson Street on the northern part of the subject property
+- 8 affordable dwelling units - 3 special needs dwelling units - Group daycare for children - Designed and constructed to conform to Step 4 of the BC Energy Step Code - Right of way in the southeast corner to allow for privately owned publicly accessible open space - Right of way and public walkway between Constance Avenue and Nelson Street on the northern part of the subject property